 - Positive challenge

 Championing the tenant’s voice is a key factor in these voluntary roles and we cannot wait to hear from you.
 To find out more about the requirements for the role please click on the CGG Role Profile in the supporting documents box.
-For more information on how to become a member of the CGG, click on this link:
+For more information on how to become a member of the CGG, please contact us.

 To find out more about the CGG monthly meetings, download the CGG Minutes in the ‘Supporting documents’ box on the right.